 Invest in a micro shredder – an inexpensive countertop model will work – and use it.
 Shred bills, receipts, and bank statements.
 Destroy labels on prescription bottles before you throw them out.
-Also shred any other items that contain personal or financial information – credit card or insurance offers – that you do not keep.
+Also shred any other items that contain personal or financial information, such as credit card or insurance offers, that you do not keep.

 Protect your mail

 If you are going to be out of town, even for a few days, either have the post office hold your mail or ask a neighbor, family member or friend to pick it up.
 When mailing something, particularly if it contains a check or other personal information, mail it from a secure location rather than leaving it for the postman or even worse, an identity thief.
 If you are ordering checks from your financial institution, pick them up instead of having them mailed to you.
 Sign up for informed delivery from www.usps.gov to ensure you are receiving all of your mail.

 Identity thieves get lots of information simply by asking us what they want.
 They contact us by phone, email or regular mail posing as our bank, credit card company, or even the IRS.
 They ask us to "verify" information like account numbers, Social Security numbers, or passwords.
 Legitimate companies or agencies do not do this, so if you are ever asked for this information it is likely to be a criminal trying to steal your identity.
 Never give out personal information unless you are the one who initiated the contact.

 If you post too much information about yourself, an identity thief can find information about your life, use it to answer 'challenge' questions on your accounts, and get access to your money and personal information.
 Consider limiting access to your networking page to a small group of people.
 Never post your full name, Social Security number, date of birth, address, phone number, or account numbers in publicly accessible sites.